l3xq/DevDocs/Win-to-Ubuntu-local-server.md

 > At this point local server is intended only for PHP related work, and a bit of node.
 So anything that I've installed was towards that goal.

-[Windows 10 client]
+## Windows 10 client

 *Terminal*

-GitBash suggested.
+**GitBash** suggested.
 Because in SSH it supports xterm colors, ZSH (Oh-My-Zsh) as well as tmux.
-Here is my CUSTOMPROF settings.
+Here are my [GitBashTTY settings](https://gist.github.com/l3xq/07aebaad79e51ed28756e9a4dc2a8012).

 *Mounting Linux FS*